 We're reinventing a broken space: the $100 billion market for legal services for individuals.
 We've taken a rare and exclusive commodity — access to expert legal advice and referrals — and made it free and available to everyone.
 To clients, we're a source of trusted guidance and an easy way to find and hire a great lawyer.
 To lawyers, we're a source of vetted clients and a way to build a practice they love while doing good.
 For now, most of our work involves helping disabled Americans qualify for government benefits.
 We also help victims of accidents, misconduct, and violence recover by getting compensation from insurance.

 We've raised $28 million from top VC firms like True Ventures (Peloton, Fitbit, Ring) and helped thousands of people in need (see our 1,200+ five-star reviews).
-We're moving fast — our team of 16 will grow to 30 this year — and we're seeking great people to help in our mission.
+We're moving fast and we're seeking great people to help in our mission.
 Check out open roles and apply below.

 At the bottom of many websites, you'll find a small disclaimer: "We are not a law firm and are not qualified to give legal advice."
 If you see this, run the other way.
 These people can't help you: they're prohibited by law from giving meaningful advice, recommending specific lawyers, or even telling you whether you need a lawyer at all.
 Most make money by selling advertisements or hawking your personal information to the highest bidder.